 Becoming a Physician Assistant in Nevada

-Step 3- Request an application form from the Nevada State Licensing Board and pay all applicable fees.
-Your fees will total approximately $1,475, which includes the cost for a criminal background check.
-In order to become a physician assistant in Nevada you may be required to appear in person before the Board for acceptance of your application under certain circumstances.
+Step 3 -- Request an application form from the Nevada State Licensing Board and pay all applicable fees, including the cost for a criminal background check.
+You may be required to appear in person before the Board for acceptance of your application under certain circumstances.

-Individuals who wish to know how to become a physician assistant in Nevada so as to qualify for licensure need to note the following:
+Individuals who wish to qualify for licensure as a physician assistant in Nevada should note the following: